Uzziah

 The Gospel of Matthew lists Uzziah in the genealogy of Jesus.

 Name

 Uzziah is referred to several times in the Hebrew Bible as Azariah.
 According to Catholic theologian James F. Driscoll, the second form of his name is most likely the result of a copyist's error.

+2 Kings mentions Azariah 8 times and Uzziah 4 times, whereas Chronicles consistently refers to Uzziah.
+There are many reasons for this use of multiple names for kings, but one of them is that kings used both their royal and secular names.
+For example, Solomon was his royal name, and his secular name at birth was Jedidiah.
+Uzziah is also a royal name, and Azariah is likely a personal name.
+Regnal names were given at the time of anointing and coronation.